casangi/casadocs/docs/tasks/task_flagdata.rst

    *basecnt*

-   List the number of flags per baseline.
-Default: False
+   Count the number of flags per baseline.
+The counts are added to the return result dictionary (in the 'baseline'' key) and also printed to the log.
+In addition, counts per antenna/scan are also reported and added to the result dictionary (key 'antenna:scan').
+Default:
+   False

    *fieldcnt*